 (2) Immunofluorecent stain

-Brain smear is removed from the –20 °C freezer and puts in Biosafety Cabinet to return to room temperature.
-Then stained with 1-2 drops of 6-time diluted fluorescent conjugate for 30 minutes at 37°C incubator.
+Brain smear is removed from the –20 °C freezer and puts in biosafety cabinet to return to room temperature.
+Then stain with 1-2 drops of diluted fluorescent conjugate for 30 minutes at 37°C incubator.
 Discard fluorescent conjugate and wash slides with phosphate saline buffer (PBS) for 10 times.
 FAT slides should then be examined for specific fluorescence using a fluorescent microscope and filter appropriate for the wavelength of 490 nm.

 (3) Interpretation the result of FAT